Complete Guide For Solar Power New Brunswick 2020

 Cost of Installation

-The upfront cost of installation is obviously one of the largest factors that determines whether or not a person is going to switch to solar.
-The current prices in New Brunswick range from $2.89-$3.64 with the average price being somewhere around $3.27.
+The upfront cost of installation is obviously one of the largest factors that determine whether or not a person is going to switch to solar.
+The current average price range in New Brunswick is about $2.65-$3.24/kWh.

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.